LordkTk/Yolo-v3-tiny-train/README.md

 ![Image text](imgs/person.png)

-The horse is recognized as sheep mistakenly...
+The horse and dog are recognized as sheep mistakenly...

 ![Image text](imgs/car.png)